AndrewBaker841354689/RedditDataExtractor/README.md

 # Reddit Data Extractor (Chrome Extension)

 ## Overview
 Reddit Data Extractor is a Chrome extension that allows you to scrape a Reddit post and export it as a Markdown (.md) file.
 Along with the text and metadata, the extension can also download associated images from the post.
-This makes it easy to archive Reddit discussions in a clean, portable format.
+This makes it easy to archive Reddit discussions in a clean, portable format that can be easily used by a LLM.

 ## Features
 - Extracts the **title, subreddit, author, timestamp, body text, and post URL**.